Paras248/100-days-of-coding-challenge/README.md

 -   Day 46 coding Statement : Write Program to find sum of elements in an array
 -   Day 47 coding Statement : Write Program to find longest palindrome in an array
 -   Day 48 coding Statement : Write Program to remove duplicate elements in an array
+-   Day 49 coding Statement : Given 2 integer arrays X and Y of same size.
+Consider both arrays as vectors and print the minimum scalar product (Dot product) of 2 vectors.